 First, we care about offering products that provide the full-spectrum experience of the hemp plant.
 Simply take a look at our collection of cannabinoid products, and you’ll notice a pattern: we are all about whole-plant hemp health.

-Since Delta-8 THC is NOT legal in Mississippi, we recommend you to avoid buying any D8 product even if vendors are selling it.
+Since delta 8 THC is not legal in Mississippi, avoid buying it even if vendors are selling it.

 We’re still dealing with the status quo as experts continue to debate its legality.
-The main question is whether Deta-8 made from hemp CBD is considered a “synthetically derived tetrahydrocannabinol.”
+The main question is whether delta 8 made from hemp CBD is considered a “synthetically derived tetrahydrocannabinol.”

 Why?
 Because D8 is converted from hemp-derived CBD, which doesn’t quite make it a “synthetic” compound.
 While it’s not entirely organic, D8 made from CBD is not entirely “synthetic” either.
 In general, “synthetic THCs” are chemicals entirely made in a lab without any involvement of cannabis plant material.
 These compounds have nothing in common with real THC but mimic THC’s effects in the body.

-As of this writing, Delta-8 is illegal to buy in Mississippi.
-The Magnolia State banned the use and possession of tetrahydrocannabinol products.
 Some local and online shops sell D-8 in this state, so Mississippians can buy a wide range of D8 products.
-But, keep in mind that this cannabinoid is illegal and may be treated the same as Delta-9 — with harsh penalties.
+But, keep in mind that this cannabinoid is illegal and may be treated the same as delta 9 — with harsh penalties.